lucasavila00/io-ts-cv/README.md

 # io-ts-cv

-One-to-one reimplementation of [class-validator's](https://github.com/typestack/class-validator) validators in io-ts ecosystem.
+One-to-one reimplementation of [class-validator's](https://github.com/typestack/class-validator) validators in io-ts ecosystem as branded types.

 Install from NPM: